open-learning-exchange/open-learning-exchange.github.io/pages/automatedtestingcodeceptjs.md

 While CodeceptJS works awesomely for most websites, it presents some problems to work with BeLL-Apps.
 Specifically, when trying to load the homepage, the Selenium Server throws an error stating that jQuery is not loaded, and then it goes on throwing many more errors stating `ReferenceError: $ is not defined`.
 Most likely, this depends on the BeLL-Apps codebase and it is not related to CodeceptJS, so it would probably be worth investigating further to find out the root cause of the error.
 Another problem is that testing takes a long time in running with Bell-Apps.
-This leads to some test cases failed because of loading time problem.
+This leads to some test cases failing because of loading time problems.

 ## Common bugs

 If you experience some errors, this may be because of the following reasons:
 1. Selenium, Firefox, Node JS, geckodriver are not updated to the appropriate version.
 2. Bell-Apps take a long time to load.
-3. Selenium, or Firefox, or Node JS, or geckodriver has not running in the system yet.
+3. Selenium, or Firefox, or Node JS, or geckodriver are not running in the system yet.

-If you facing any errors, please contact other interns through _gitter chat_, and may specifically ask for **@lmmrssa** or **@duongdo27**.
+If you face any errors, please contact other interns through _gitter chat_, and may specifically ask for **@lmmrssa** or **@duongdo27**.